I can change...

 When I was young, church was about “hatches, matches and dispatches” [christenings, weddings and funerals!].
 Today, many churches seem to offer an answer to all of life’s ills and troubles.
 Its been good to see a personal dimension to people’s faith.
 But has the spiritual good news tried to reach too far?

-SOME SLIDES TO ACCOMPANY A RELATED TALK CAN BE DOWNLOADED HERE [12MB PDF].
+SOME SLIDES TO ACCOMPANY THIS ARTICLE CAN BE DOWNLOADED HERE [12MB PDF].

 Christians, by and large, are nice people, so it’s only natural that they would want to try and help people with more than heavenly matters.
 Also, they usually think they have some answers.
 The Bible may not be an A-Z of common issues, but there is much guidance within that has stood the test of time and epidemiological research.
 Christians live longer, have healthier marriages and volunteer more.